 basics you need to know

-Cultural appropriation refers to the adoption or use of elements of one culture by members of another culture without proper understanding, respect, or permission.
-It often involves an unequal power dynamic in which the appropriating culture has more power and privilege than the culture being appropriated, and it may result in the trivialization or misrepresentation of the appropriated culture and its elements.
+It often involves an unequal power dynamic in which the appropriating culture has more power and privilege than the culture being appropriated.
+It may result in the trivialization, exoticizing or misrepresentation of the appropriated culture and its elements.

 Cultural appreciation refers to the respectful and informed understanding and engagement with elements of another culture.
 It involves learning about and gaining an understanding of the cultural context, history and significance of the elements in question, and being vocal about these.
-Appreciation can lead to a deeper understanding and respect for other cultures, and amplifying the voices of these cultures.

-The main difference between cultural appropriation and cultural appreciation is the context in which the elements of the culture are used, and the intent behind it.
 Cultural appropriation is often done with little regard for the culture being taken from, and is exploitative or disrespectful.
 Think fashion houses adopting styles or motifs without acknowledging, crediting and supporting the cultures they are traditionally used in.
-On the other hand, cultural appreciation is done with respect and understanding, and aimed at actively supporting the culture borrowed from.

 Want to learn more about the background of jewellery?
 The courses might be just the thing for you: have a look at them here!